 5d) How to maintain a healthy weight

 Scientifically, you can maintain your weight by consuming the same amount of calories that you burn each day.
 For most people, this number is around 2000.
 To lose weight, eat fewer calories.
 To gain weight, eat more.
-However, what’s more important are the nutrients in the foods you’re consuming
+However, what’s more important are the nutrients in the foods you’re consuming.

 Follow MyPlate guidelines, eat foods that are rich in vitamins and minerals, and avoid processed foods.
 Try to make sure that the calories you’re consuming come from more than just fats and sugars.

-If you’re interested in eating a nutritious diet and maintaining a healthy weight, you could also check out my cooking merit badge guide.
+If you’re interested in eating a nutritious diet and maintaining a healthy weight, you could also check out my Cooking merit badge guide.
 In it, I go into more detail on the best nutrition habits for teens.

 6) Before doing requirements 7 and 8, do the following: